-The 2006 Non-equity Incentive Compensation Plan target was set to achieve a specific dollar amount of operating profit for each quarter and for the fiscal year as a whole.
-The 2006 plan provided for the payment to the Named Executive Officers of "target payouts" based in dollars, which payouts can be earned upon achieving 100% of the Company's targeted operating profit as established by the Compensation Committee.
-Participating executives were entitled to a payment of 100% of the specified amount of the "target payout" if the Company achieved 100% of the targeted operating profit.
-If the Company's operating profit was less than 100% of the target, then the Named Executive Officers would receive reduced payouts, provided that the Company's actual operating profit must be greater than 80% of the targeted operating profit for any payouts to be made.
+The 2007 and 2008 Non-equity Incentive Compensation Plan targets were set to achieve: (i) a specific dollar amount of revenues and (ii) a specific dollar amount of operating profit for each quarter and for the fiscal year as a whole.
+The plans provide for the payment to the Named Executive Officers of "target payouts" based in dollars, which payouts can be earned upon achieving either the targeted revenue or operating profit goals or both as established by the Compensation Committee.
+Participating executives are entitled to a payment of 100% of the specified amount of the "targeted payouts" if the Company achieves the targeted revenues and operating profit.
+If the Company's revenues are less than 100% of the target, then the Named Executive Officers receive a reduced payout, provided the Company's actual revenues were greater than 60% of the targeted revenues for any payouts to be made.
+If the Company's operating profit are less than 100% of the target, then the Named Executive Officers receive reduced payouts, provided that the Company's actual operating profit must be greater than 80% of the targeted operating profits.
 At greater than 80% but less than 100% of the targeted operating profit, the payments are reduced, based on an acceleration factor.
-For example, achieving 90% of the targeted operating profit would result in the payment of only 25% of the target payout.
-If the Company achieved 80% or less of the targeted operating profit, no payout could be earned under the plan.
+For example, achieving 90% of the targeted operating profit would result in the payment of only 75% of the target payout.
+If the Company achieved 60% or less of the targeted operating profit, no payout could be earned under the plan.
 If the Company exceeded 100% of the targeted operating profit, then the payout to the Named Executive Officers would be increased by an accelerated bonus percentage.
-For example, if the Company exceeded the targeted operating profit or revenues by 100%, then the payout earned would be 225% of the respective "target payout".
-There is no upper limitation of the potential payout amount for exceeding the targeted amount of operating profit.
-The Compensation Committee establishes the target payout for each Named Executive Officer, with the Chief Executive Officer able to earn the largest target payout, but the payout percentage is the same for each Named Executive Officer so that all of the Named Executive Officers bear the same potential risk and benefit from the Company's actual performance.
+For example, if the Company exceeded the targeted operating profit or revenues by 100%, then the payout earned would be 300% of the respective "target payout".
+There is no upper limitation of the potential payout amounts for exceeding the targeted amount of operating profits.
+The calculation of the payout of the Revenue Target is similar to Operating Profit example above.
+The Compensation Committee establishes the targeted payouts for each Named Executive Officer, with the Chief Executive Officer able to earn the largest target payout, but the payout percentage is the same for each Named Executive Officer so that all of the Named Executive Officers bear the same potential risk and benefit from the Company's actual performance.